erroronline1/caro/readme.md

 [Content](#Content)

 ### Forms
 To create tracked and versioned forms and documents create reusable form components and assemble forms from components.
 Components and forms have to be approved by a supervisor, CEO and QMO to take effect.
 Furthermore forms can be grouped to form bundles.
-This way anyone can check, if all neccessary forms have been taken into account for defined use cases.
+This way anyone can check if all neccessary forms have been taken into account for defined use cases.

 An approvement request is delivered by the applications [messenger](#conversations) to users with CEO and QMO permission as well as supervisor permission for the defined organizational unit.
+Approval is granted by ticking a checkmark while being logged in in the respective assigned role/permission.

 Components can be rearranged via [drag and drop editor](#miscellaneous).
 Forms can have alternative search terms.
 A context must be provided to ensure a plausibility check for occasionally neccessary elements.
 A regulatory context is optional but recommended.
 Approvement requests are delivered same way as for components.